kdheepak/panvimdoc/doc/panvimdoc.md

 While you can use codeblocks with the language `vimdoc` to insert text in the generated vimdoc, it can be useful to have a markdown friendly way to write documentation for mappings.

-Any markdown header of level 4 will be considered as a special header.
+Pandoc supports definition lists: <https://pandoc.org/MANUAL.html#definition-lists>.
 This can be used to generate documentation of mappings.
 All of the content in curly braces `{...}` that is part of the header is dropped and a tag is created.

-For example, the level 4 heading and the contents of the section:
+For example, the following in a markdown file:

 ````markdown
 :FnlCompileBuffer